sclarkstone/milestoneProject2/README.md

 ### Bugs

 * The bootstrap toggler menu was not expanding on mobile view.
 No errors were being given in the console.
+I fixed this by comparing my code to my previous milestone project and realised that i had missed the CDN link for the bootstrap js file after the fotter on my pages.
+Once added the menu then functioned as expected.

 ## Desirable features
 This site for the purpose of this milestone project is a Minimum Viable Product (MVP) and contains essential features that allow it to function.
 Possible deseriable features for future development include;